-To help manage the disease and maintain the effectiveness of varieties with genetic resistance, growers are encouraged to employ an integrated blackleg management strategy, including pre-harvest scouting for the disease, crop rotations and growing and rotating resistant varieties.
+To help manage the disease and maintain the effectiveness of varieties’ genetic resistance, growers are encouraged to employ an integrated blackleg management strategy, including pre-harvest scouting for the disease, rotating crops and growing and rotating resistant varieties.

 Integrated Blackleg Management Strategy

-The following best practices should make up a grower’s integrated blackleg management strategy:
+The following practices should make up a grower’s integrated blackleg management strategy:

 - Blackleg pathogens overwinter on infected residue.
-Maintain a break between canola crops to allow time for crop residue to decompose – a minimum break of two to three years is recommended.
+Maintain a break between canola crops to allow time for crop residue to decompose – a minimum break of 2 years is recommended.

 - Scout canola fields regularly for blackleg symptoms and incidence to help determine the effectiveness of your blackleg management plan.
 See below for scouting tips.